ffeldhaus/docker-wireshark/README.md

 By default, the container uses the default self-signed certificate to offer SSL.
 If you want to specify your own certificate, you can overwrite the default SSL certificate with the docker parameter similar to `--mount type=bind,source="$(pwd)"/ssl-cert.pem,target=/etc/xpra/ssl-cert.pem,readonly` (make sure to put the ssl-cert.pem file in the current folder or modify the source path).

 By default, Wireshark can only be accessed using a password.
-The default password is `wireshark`, but can be changed by setting the environment variable XPRA_PW.
+The default password is `wireshark`, but can be changed by setting the environment variable XPRA_PASSWORD.

 It is useful to automatically restart the container on failures using the `--restart unless-stopped` parameter.